Security/SOC 2

 Veto controls

-• Real-time decision logging: Every tool call is logged with outcome (allow/deny/approval).
+• Decision records: Each governed tool call is recorded with outcome (allow, deny, or approval).
 Denied actions are flagged for review.

-• Anomaly visibility: Dashboard shows patterns — spike in denied actions, unusual tool call sequences, high-frequency access to sensitive tools.
+• Anomaly visibility: Decision views show patterns: spike in denied actions, unusual tool call sequences, high-frequency access to sensitive tools.

 • Policy violation alerting: Configurable alerts when agents attempt unauthorized actions, enabling rapid investigation and response.

-Decision log export showing denied actions with timestamps and context.
+Decision record export showing denied actions with timestamps and context.
 Alert configuration showing notification rules.
-Dashboard screenshots showing monitoring views.
+Review-queue screenshots showing monitoring views.

 CC7.2